web-infra-dev/modern.js/packages/document/main-doc/docs/en/guides/topic-detail/generator/create/option.md

 Specify specific package version dependencies when creating a project.

 If you need to specify a specific package version when creating a project, you can use this parameter.
-This parameter will configure `pnpm.overrides` (if the package management tool is pnpm) or `resolutions` to lock the package version number in the `package.json` file in the project root directory.
+This parameter will configure `pnpm.overrides` (if the package manager is pnpm) or `resolutions` to lock the package version number in the `package.json` file in the project root directory.

 The parameter value is a JSON string.